On the passage times of self-similar Gaussian processes on curved boundaries: Proofs of Theorem and Corollary

-There is a large literature on the law of the iterated logarithm for Gaussian processes that includes many variations and improvements of \ref{LIL}.
+\begin{proof} It suffices to prove the following law of the iterated logarithm (hereforth, LIL): With probability one, $\limsup_{t\to\infty} |X(t)|/(t^\alpha\sqrt{\log\log t})\le \sqrt{2\Var[X(1)]}.$ There is a large literature on the law of the iterated logarithm for Gaussian processes that includes many variations and improvements of the above LIL.
 For the sake of completeness, we present a short modern proof that does not require any additional technical assumptions.

 Let $S(t) = \sup_{s\in[0,t]}|X(s)|$ for all $t>0$.
 According to Talagrand's regularity theorem \cite{Talagrand}, the continuity of $X$ ensures that $M=\E|S(1)|<\infty$, whence $\E|S(t)|=Mt^\alpha$ for all $t>0$ by scaling.
 Thus, it follows from concentration of measure -- more precisely Borell's inequality \cite{Borell} -- that, for every $t,z>0$,